operator-playground-io/MariaDB-Operator-Playground-tile/cover.md

 1. How to Install MariaDB Operator and verify its successful installation.
 2. Create Instance Of MariaDB Operator and verify status of pods and services.
-3. How to access DB Instance and create database tables on MariaDB
+3. How to access DB Instance and create database tables on MariaDB.
-4. How to Schedule backup of MariaDB at regular intervals
+4. How to Schedule backup of MariaDB at regular intervals.
 5. Enable monitoring services on MariaDB Server using Prometheus and Grafana Operator.
-6. Cleanup Operators
+6. Cleanup Operators.